scottlowe/l-system-fun/README.md

 I was surprised to discover how little code was required to satisfy my goal of generating and plotting [L-system] data.

+More specifically, I wanted to generate axial trees, because they are beautiful to look at, but also becuase it required implementation of a Bracketed OL-systems, since the definition of tree L-systems does not specify the data structure for representing axial trees.

-As a learning excercise, the code is probably of little practical use to you, unless you are interested in looking at Clojure code.
+The code is probably of little practical re-use value, but you are free to do what you like with it.

 Usage
 -----